Family Dining Room: Use of the Family Dining Room

 President Abraham Lincoln and his family used the Family Dining Room frequently.
 Presidents throughout the 1800s and 1900s continued to use it for private family dining, but nearly all disliked it, finding it too cavernous.
-In 1961, First Lady Jacqueline Kennedy had a new kitchen and President's Dining Room created on the Second Floor of the White House, which largely ended the practice of the First Family eating in the Family Dining Room.
+In 1961, First Lady Jacqueline Kennedy had a new kitchen and President's Dining Room created on the Second Floor of the White House, which largely ended the practice of the first family eating in the Family Dining Room.

-After the assassination of President John F. Kennedy on November 22, Jacqueline Kennedy asked that a Mass be held in the White House at 10:00 AM on November 23.
+After the assassination of President John F. Kennedy on November 22, Jacqueline Kennedy asked that a Mass be held in the White House at 10:00 a.m. on November 23.
 White House Chief Usher J. B. West initially had the Family Dining Room set for this service.
 But Jacqueline Kennedy asked that the Mass be moved, and it was held in the State Dining Room instead.
-(A second Mass, held on November 24 at 11:15 AM, was held in the East Room.)
+(A second Mass, held on November 24 at 11:15 a.m., was held in the East Room.)

 During the presidency of Barack Obama, the annual White House Seder was held in the Family Dining Room.
 President Obama would host the traditional meal for Passover.

 When events are held in the State Dining Room, the Family Dining Room is often used as a pantry.
 Since the White House kitchen is on the mansion's Ground Floor, this helps alleviate many of the inconveniences which occur when moving food, china, and serving dishes up to the State Floor.

 On February 10, 2015, the Family Dining Room was opened to the public for the first time as part of the White House Tour.